Signynt/signynts-darkroom-script/README.md

 Download or clone this repository.

+To install the Affinity Photo macro, simply double click on `Signynt's Darkroom Shortcut v1.0.afmacros`

 ### Dependencies:
 Make sure you have these dependencies installed.
 If you are missing one the script will throw an error, and tell you which one is mising.